-Figure 1: Definitions of cloud computing [5].
+Figure 2: NISTs definitions of cloud computing.

 Cloud computing manages different types of virtual resources that make scheduling an important component.
 In the cloud, a user may use several thousand virtual assets for each task.
 Optimal allocation of tasks to resources can improve system performance and efficiency and so play a key role in the cloud environment [61].